-To transition from the foundation/Bridge program to the Master program, a student must:
+To transition from the foundation/ Bridge program to the Master program, a student must:

-- Pass all the registered foundation courses specified by the program coordinator, with a minimum CGPA of 3.0 on a 4.0 scale. - Obtain the (Management Appreciation Program) certificate For the MBA programs. - Achieve an EmSAT English or its equivalent with a minimum, required score for his/her graduate program.
+- Pass all the registered foundation courses specified by the program coordinator, with a minimum CGPA of 3.0 on a 4.0 scale. - Obtain the (Management Appreciation Program) certificate for the MBA programs. - Must achieve an EmSAT English with a minimum score of 1400 or its equivalent, by the end of the student's first semester of study.